-The provisions of the 1999-2001 Agreement covering the Information Systems/Accounting Service Centers remained in full force and effect from 12 midnight, January 20, 2001, until 12 midnight, August 23, 2002.
+The provisions of the 2001-2007 Agreement covering the Information Technology/ Accounting Services remained in full force and effect from 12 midnight, January 20, 2007, until 12 midnight, April 25, 2007.

-- Bold face type in the text indicates revised or new language. - Cross-references to relevant Memoranda of Understanding and Letters of Intent are included in the text of this Agreement; the location of the cross-references is for the convenience of the reader, and in no way affects the content or intent of this Agreement, the Memoranda, or the Letters of Intent. - Section headings are for the convenience of the reader, and in no way affect the content or intent of this Agreement, the Memoranda, or Letters of Intent. - Changes made in this Agreement pursuant to U.S. Postal Service structural changes in no way affect the content or intent of this Agreement, the Memoranda, or Letters of Intent. - Changes in Section numbering have been made for the convenience of the reader, and in no way affect the content or intent of this Agreement, the Memorandums of Understanding, or the Letters of Intent. - 6.
-Changes made pursuant to the April 7, 2003, Extension Agreement have been incorporated into Articles 9, 21, and 41 (See Memo, pages 103-104).
+- 1. Bold face type in the text indicates revised or new language. - Cross-references to relevant Memoranda of Understanding and Letters of Intent are included in the text of this Agreement; the location of the cross-references is for the convenience of the reader, and in no way affects the content or intent of this Agreement, the Memoranda, or the Letters of Intent. - Section headings are for the convenience of the reader, and in no way affect the content or intent of this Agreement, the Memoranda, or Letters of Intent. - 4.
+Changes made in this Agreement pursuant to U.S. Postal Service structural changes in no way affect the content or intent of this Agreement, the Memoranda, or Letters of Intent. - Changes in Section numbering have been made for the convenience of the reader, and in no way affect the content or intent of this Agreement, the Memorandums of Understanding, or the Letters of Intent. - 6.
+Memorandums of Understanding that are incorporated into the ELM are deleted from this Agreement for purposes of eliminating redundancies.
+The deletion of the MOUs is not intended to change rights of the employee or employer.
+The MOUs that were deleted for this purpose are: Paid Leave and LWOP, Interest on Back Pay, and Sick Leave for Dependent Care.